EugOT/mitochondrial_constraint/README.md

 A copy of this repository can be obtained on a local computer by downloading as a zip file or cloning using Git.

-Python libraries versions successfully used to run the R scripts.
+Python library versions successfully used to run the R scripts.

 ```
 Python version 3.10

-biopython 1.84
-numpy 1.26.4
-pandas 2.2.1
-scipy 1.14
-svglib 1.5.1
+biopython 1.84  numpy 1.26.4    pandas 2.2.1    scipy 1.14  svglib 1.5.1
 ```

 R package versions successfully used to run the R scripts.